 So, although we do not believe that the risk of exposure to modern-day slavery or human trafficking is high, it seems appropriate to assess the risks on an individual contract basis.

 BI WORLDWIDE operates a suite of policies designed to promote engagement and wellbeing among all its employees.
 Employees are rewarded for demonstrating the company’s values and employees contribute to defining the types of behaviour that we encourage at work.
 We strive to ensure fair treatment of all employees, and members of the company’s leadership team are always available to people with questions or feedback.

 Remuneration levels and policies are reviewed annually and pay rates are regularly benchmarked against similar roles in the local area.
 The company complies with all applicable employment legislation, monitors any gender pay gap issues, and conducts annual pay reviews.

 Line managers and all employees involved in recruiting employees are required to attend training designed to ensure fair and consistent application of all BI WORLDWIDE's people policies.

-The company also makes use of a team of IT developers based in India.
-This team is BI WORLDWIDE owned and managed and there are robust processes in place to ensure that working conditions and remuneration policies are sound.
+The company works with a team of IT developers based in India.
+This team is employed and managed by BIW’s Indian operation and there are robust processes in place to ensure that working conditions and remuneration policies are sound.

 BI WORLDWIDE's Supply Chain

 For small value and local contracts, there is no formal process.
 However, the organisation is well-connected locally and would expect to become aware of any adverse publicity regarding local suppliers.
 Occasionally, our events team will contract with smaller, local suppliers when operating outside the UK.
-In these cases, recommendations are sought from clients and the third parties with whom we are working.
+In these cases, recommendations are sought from representation companies, larger in-location partners, known third parties or clients.